StarcraftPlayer/StarcraftPlayer/README.md

 - 👀 I’m interested in ...
 WHAT IS GITHUB
 - 🌱 I’m currently learning ...
 C PLUS PLUS
 - 💞️ I’m looking to collaborate on ...
 WHATS A REPOSITORY
 - 📫 How to reach me ...
-YOU REACH ME BY REACHING ME
+MESSAGE ME ON DISCORD: @autisticfoxxo I CHECK MESSAGES EVERY 2 MONTHS